 Three PADI scuba certifications available:

-Nine hours of service learning through projects dedicated to coral reef conservation.
+Six hours of service learning through projects dedicated to coral reef conservation.

 After landing at Curaçao’s International Airport, head directly to one of the largest marine research stations in the Caribbean (and your home for the next three weeks!).
 Hop into the warm, turquoise blue water and get ready to learn how to dive if you’ve never done it before, or go on some refresher dives if you’re already certified.
 Snorkel and dive in beautiful coral patch reefs and seagrass beds that host a variety of fish and invertebrate life including barracuda, parrotfish and butterflyfish.
 Let the adventure in marine biology begin!